I talk to people who are enthusiastic about passive real estate investing all the time.

 Multimillion-dollar properties come with multimillion-dollar down payments.
 So historically, these properties were only purchased by institutional investors and very wealthy individuals.

-Affluent investors were largely priced out of these investments and left to invest in single-family homes, duplexes, triplexes, and quads.
+Affluent investors were primarily priced out of these investments and left to invest in single-family homes, duplexes, triplexes, and quads.

-But fractional investing opened these larger assets to the average accredited investor.
+Fractional investing opened these more considerable assets to the average accredited investor.

 For example, a $50 million property might require a $15 million down payment.
-That would exclude all but the richest investors.
+That would exclude all but the wealthiest investors.

-However, fractional investing allows that $15 million down payment to be raised by pooling smaller sums of capital together from multiple investors.
+However, fractional investing allows for a $15 million down payment to be raised by pooling smaller sums of capital from multiple investors.

 Creating Real Estate Passive Income